cranjesh/images-test/TheSoldiersLegacyThorough.md

 The morning light strengthened, justice finally illuminating the shadows of Blackwood Manor.

+As the study emptied, Holmes recounted his meeting with Mycroft and how, the previous night, he had finally uncovered the chest’s location.

-## Chapter 11: Mycroft's Intervention
+## Chapter 11: Holmes' Flashback Mycroft's Intervention

 The gaslight cast shadows across 221B as Mycroft Holmes settled into the visitor's chair, his customary umbrella dripping onto the floorboards.
 His presence, as always, carried the weight of matters far beyond ordinary crime.